 Usability requirements, mainly related to response times, are based on the basic principles of human-computer interaction.
-Many researchers agree that users lose focus if response times are more than 8 to 10 seconds and that making the response time faster than one to two seconds doesn't help productivity much.
-These usability considerations may influence design choices (such as using several web pages instead of one).
-In some cases, usability requirements are linked closely to business requirements; for example, make sure that your system's response times are not worse than the response times of similar or of competitor's systems.
+Many researchers agree that users lose focus if response times are more than eight to 10 seconds and that response times should be two to five seconds for maximum productivity.
+These usability considerations may influence design choices (such as using several Web pages instead of one).
+In some cases, usability requirements are linked closely to business requirements; for example, make sure that your system's response times are not worse than response times of similar or competitor systems.

-As long ago as 1968, Robert Miller's paper 'Response Time in Man-Computer Conversational Transactions' described three threshold levels of human attention [Miller68].
+As long ago as 1968, Robert Miller's paper "Response Time in Man-Computer Conversational Transactions" described three threshold levels of human attention [Miller68].
 Jakob Nielsen believes that Miller's guidelines are fundamental for human-computer interaction, so they are still valid and not likely to change with whatever technology comes next [Nielsen94].
 These three thresholds are:

-- 1. Users view response time as instantaneous (0.1-0.2 second) - 2.
-Users feel they are interacting freely with the information (1-5 seconds) - 3.
-Users are focused on the dialog (5-10 seconds)
+- Users view response time as instantaneous (0.1-0.2 second) - Users feel they are interacting freely with the information (1-5 seconds) - Users are focused on the dialog (5-10 seconds)